Here are the answers to the most common Frequently Asked Questions or FAQs that we are asked about group B Strep in pregnancy and beyond.

 Home births are becoming increasingly popular and, if you want a home birth with intravenous antibiotics during labour until delivery, it may be possible for your midwife to give you intravenous antibiotics prescribed for you by your GP.
 This is not widely available.
 Some areas won’t permit intravenous antibiotics to be given at home – there is a small risk that you would get a severe allergic reaction to the antibiotics (see What are the potential risks of antibiotics? above) and, obviously, there is no intensive care unit nearby.
-The risk is small and, of course, the antibiotics make the chance of the baby developing group B Strep infection much smaller, but nevertheless your health professionals may be anxious.
+The risk is small and the antibiotics make the chance of the baby developing group B Strep infection much smaller, but nevertheless your health professionals may be anxious.
 Of course, around 25% of women having home births probably carry GBS in their vagina at delivery without knowing it.
 This issue needs to be discussed with your medical team.

 Oral antibiotics are not recommended for women for GBS carriage during pregnancy or labour.
 Quite simply, there’s no evidence that they prevent GBS infections in babies.
 If you have set your heart on a home birth, you may wish to consider having intramuscular antibiotics as outlined in I’m worried I won’t get 4+ hours of IV antibiotics before my baby is born above, though our medical advisory panel does not recommend them in lieu of intravenous antibiotics during labour, but they may be better than nothing if that really is the only alternative.

 Group B Strep and breastfeeding